 You will need a password before you can take any quiz or test on Pathway.
 There is a password request form step before every quiz or exam.
 Fill it out to request a password.
 The password will be sent to your proctor via email.
-The password will usually be sent out soon after the request, but you would be wise to make the request a couple days in advance just to be safe.
+The password will usually be sent out soon after the request.
 There is also a shortcut to the password request form toward the bottom of the left sidebar on CBTS Pathway.